mugenmonkey/mugenmonkey.github.io/_posts/2016-07-22-how-to-calculate-ar.md

 To get our strength coefficient, we need to find the "strength scaling coefficient" and the "physical saturation".
 Going back to the spreadsheet we'll find that the strength coefficient for the Dark Falchion is `30`.

-For the saturation value, we look at the `Physical` column in the `Saturation Values Functions` section.
-We'll see that we want function `0`.
-So, we open the "Saturation Values" tab.
-From there, we find the `Level 15` (15 is our current strength) column for the `Function Index - 0` row -- this gives us `19.80409249`.
+For the saturation value, we look at the `Physical` column in the `Saturation Curvs` section.
+We'll see that we want curve `0`.
+So, we open the "Saturation Curves" tab.
+From there, we find the `Level 15` (15 is our current strength) column for the `Curve Index - 0` row -- this gives us `19.80409249`.

 ```
 Strength Coefficient = 30/100 * 19.80409249/100 =~ 0.0594
 ```

-We follow a similar pattern for the dex coefficient, this time getting `54` for our scaling coefficient and `23.24584203` for our saturation (this was the value in the `Level 17` column in the `Function Index - 0` row):
+We follow a similar pattern for the dex coefficient, this time getting `54` for our scaling coefficient and `23.24584203` for our saturation (this was the value in the `Level 17` column in the `Curve Index - 0` row):

 ```
 Dex Coefficient = 54/100 * 23.24584203/100 =~ 0.1256